Sakura thought she was out of tears.

 Silence in the room, but for the occasional fluid transfer, the steady beep.
 Beep.
 Beep.
 Tahu watches Giovanni’s fingers smooth the material of his pant leg.
 It’s the first time he’s seen the Leader show any sign of nervousness.
 Pent up energy, yes.
 Tension, of course.
 But this can only be described as nervousness.
 Tahu can see the moment when he calms himself, and raises his gaze to meet his creation’s again.
 To focus on the importance of the moment.

-“I cannot be cured?” the synthetic voice asks at last, so deep and powerful.
+“Will you cure me now?” the synthetic voice asks at last, so deep and powerful.
 A fitting voice, somehow.

 “Had I simply trusted you more, given you more freedom sooner, perhaps you would be a perfect partner, now.
 A few years in, there was still much testing to do.
 Much to learn.
 And always, more excuses to be made, more reasons for caution.
 Your threats were, of course, the greatest justification to stay the course, but I do not blame you for them.
 I blame myself, for making them necessary.
 Perhaps if I had been less cautious, trusted the human in you more than the pokemon, there would exist a strong bond, if not like that of a parent and child, at least not one of master and slave.
 I do not…” Giovanni stops, and it’s hard to tell if it’s part of his script or not.
 “I am imperfect in many ways.
 I have learned much over the past decade.
 I hope you understand that.
 I hope I have not ruined things irrevocably.
 That by coming clean, I can salvage some seed of trust.
 That is all I need, in truth.
 To really, truly feel that, even if you cannot forgive me, it would be safe to grant you your freedom, and perhaps start anew.”